Obvious Child: Critical response

 Conversely, Michelle Golberg suggested in a review for The Nation that the film's popularity with critics was not due to its quality but rather its taboo subject matter: "If the ordinary drama of abortion were more regularly represented in the movies, Obvious Child wouldn't be much more than an amusing hipster diversion."
 Kate Taylor of The Globe and Mail expressed a similar sentiment and opined that many of the film's jokes were crude and lacking in humor.
 USA Today's Scott Bowles also found Obvious Child unfunny, describing the characters as "so morbid and whiny that the jokes don't work, even as irony".
-Kyle Smith, a critic for the New York Post, found the plot uninteresting and the cinematography "ugly", and criticized Slate's "desperate" performance.

-The film was criticized by a variety of conservative and anti-abortion groups and publications, including the Family Research Council, The Heritage Foundation, and the Media Research Center, through its NewsBusters blog and Cybercast News Service.
+The film was criticized by a variety of conservative and anti-abortion groups and publications.
 In an article for The Human Life Review, Mary Rose Somarriba dismissed the film as "obvious propaganda".
 Katelyn Beaty, meanwhile, who reviewed Obvious Child for Christianity Today, wrote: "While I ultimately disagree with Robespierre's political aims, at the least she has provided a sometimes funny, often tender portrait of many (though not all) women who face an unplanned pregnancy."